open-amt-cloud-toolkit/open-amt-cloud-toolkit/Readme.md

 > Disclaimer: Production viable releases are tagged and listed under 'Releases'.
 All other check-ins should be considered 'in-development' and should not be used in production

-Open Active Management Technology Cloud Toolkit (Open AMT Cloud Toolkit) provides open-source, modular microservices and libraries for integration of Intel® Active Management Technology (Intel® AMT).
-As an open source implementation, the toolkit makes it easier for IT departments and independent software vendors (ISVs) to adopt, integrate, and customize Out-of-band Management (OOB Management) solutions for Intel vPro® Platforms.
+Open AMT Cloud Toolkit offers open-source microservices and libraries to streamline Intel AMT integration, simplifying out-of-band management solutions for Intel vPro Platforms.

 <br>